msuresh159/ashutosh-hydro.github.io/_pages/positions.md

 author_profile: true
 ---

-If you are looking for a M Tech, PhD or Postdoc position in my research area, please email your CV to ashutoshsharmaiitr@gmail.com
+If you are looking for a M Tech, PhD or Postdoc position in my research area, please email your CV to ashutosh.sharma@hy.iitr.ac.in